Srđan Nogo: Early years (2011–16)

 Nogo was a featured speaker at a May 2011 rally in support of Ratko Mladić in Banja Luka, Republika Srpska, Bosnia and Herzegovina, held after the former Bosnian Serb military leader's arrest in Serbia on war crimes charges.
 Nogo was quoted as saying, "There are more Mladićs in Serbia, they grow and will continue where he stopped."
 Two years later, he announced that Dveri would seek to bring criminal charges against Serbian government representatives who negotiated the 2013 Brussels Agreement, which normalized some aspects of Serbia's relations with Kosovo.

-Nogo received the tenth position on Dveri's electoral list in the 2012 Serbian parliamentary election and the eighth position in the 2014 election.
-He also received the second position on the party's list for the City Assembly of Belgrade in the 2012 Serbian local elections.
+Nogo received the tenth position on Dveri's electoral list in the 2012 Serbian parliamentary election and the eighth position on its list in the 2014 parliamentary election.
+He also appeared in the second position on the party's list for the City Assembly of Belgrade in the 2012 Serbian local elections.
 The party did not cross the electoral threshold to win assembly representation in any of these campaigns.